 Example1: Displacement of 4 Moving Objects

-Four objects move as per the paths the figure shown below.
+Four objects move as per the paths in the figure shown below.
 Suppose that the units of the horizontal scale are provided in meters.
 Calculate the displacement of each object?

 Object 'A' had a primary position of 0m and an ultimate position of 7m.
 The displacement of object 'A' can be expressed using this equation: